schu4276/3601-lab2_client-server/LABTASKS.md

 * A `category`

 Below are the various features we'd like to see you implement in this lab.
-You should create an epic for each of the features listed above, adding at least two issues to each epic, one for the server-side functionality and one for the client-side support.
+You should create an epic for each of the features listed below, adding at least two issues to each epic, one for the server-side functionality and one for the client-side support.

 At the very least (necessary to get 85% of this part of the lab)